fals/jquery-cascadeselect/README.md

 Below you can see every option that can be used to manage your selects:

--source: the service URL that will return the JSON data
+* source: the service URL that will return the JSON data
--selectText: the default text when the select has no item selected
+* selectText: the default text when the select has no item selected
--loadingText: the text that will be displayed when the selection changes
+* loadingText: the text that will be displayed when the selection changes
--noneResultText: the text that will appear in the select when no items came from the server
+* noneResultText: the text that will appear in the select when no items came from the server
--parentSelectId: the HTML select element Id that will change the items
+* parentSelectId: the HTML select element Id that will change the items
--paramName: the name of the parameter that your service/api expects
+* paramName: the name of the parameter that your service/api expects

 Samples
 ====================